-While noise-canceling may be the most preferred feature, getting a noise-isolating earbud for less than $20 isn't a bad deal.
-This is what makes the Mindbeast Super Bass Noise Isolation Earbuds some of the best earbuds for gaming.
+While noise-canceling may be the more preferred feature, getting a noise-isolating earbud for less than $20 isn't a bad deal.
+This is what makes the Mindbeast Super Bass Noise Isolation Earbuds some of the best for gaming.
 These gaming earbuds offer great bass and up to 90% noise isolation.
-This means that your earbuds can help you reduce ambient sounds by 90%, ensuring that you get every bit of sound coming from your game.
+This means that your earbuds can help you reduce ambient sound by 90%, ensuring that you get every bit of audio coming from your game.

-The stereo effect makes everything better as you'll be able to easily hear footsteps, explosions, and more in your action game.
-This pair of earbuds feature an ergonomic design that makes them great for long-term gaming, workout, commuting, and running.
-Compatible with most devices with the 3.5mm earphone port, the Mindbeast Super Bass Gaming Earphones come with a built-in mic and controls that make it easy to communicate hands-free and control your volume or music.
+The stereo effect makes everything better as you'll be able to easily hear footsteps, explosions, and more in your action games.
+This pair of earbuds feature an ergonomic design that makes them great for long-term gaming, working out, commuting, and running.
+Compatible with most devices with a 3.5mm headphone port, the Mindbeast Super Bass Gaming Earbuds come with a built-in mic and in-line controls that make it easy to communicate hands-free and control your volume or music.

 You also get a waterproof and dirtproof carrying case for this pair of earbuds.
 While you won't get the kind of sound quality you'd get on the Bose QuietComfort 20, there's no denying that the bass here is top-notch.
-These are simply some of the best sound isolating headsets for gaming.
+These are simply some of the best noise isolating earbuds for gaming.

 8. Sony MDRXB50AP Extra Bass Earbuds